cassioesp/my-reads/README.md

 This project is part of Udacity Full Stack nanodegree program.
 The main purpose is to training my knowledges in React.

+Two versions of this application was built.
+One at 'redux' branch I implemented using redux library and at 'master' branch we have a version without redux library.

 ## How to Run the Application

 The project uses Node.js and the Create-React-App starter.
 If you do not have Node >= 6.x installed, you can download it here: [Node.js](https://nodejs.org/en/)